nusantarachain/certificate-webapp/README.md

 ## Example

-When running in development mode you can navigate the browser to: [http://localhost:3000/?i=Nk62sTxYcDn](http://localhost:3000/?i=Nk62sTxYcDn), and you can see single certificate page, you can customize it by editing `pages/index.vue` file.
+When running in development mode and use `.env` from `.env-example` (without edit) you can navigate the browser to: [http://localhost:3000/?i=Nk62sTxYcDn](http://localhost:3000/?i=Nk62sTxYcDn), and you can see single certificate page, you can customize it by editing `pages/index.vue` file.

 ![nuchain certificate webapp example](img/ss-cert-view-example.png)